-Blocking C5a therefore delivers various potentially benefitial effects in chronic inflammtory diseases as blocking the C5a / C5aR signaling axis has been shown to re-establish T-cell balance by increasing regulatory T-cells and decreasing pro-inflammatory Th-17 and Th-1 responses and because C5a blockade offers a strong potential to control neutrophil activation besides many other important described anti-inflammatory mechnisms.
+Blocking C5a therefore delivers various potentially beneficial effects in chronic inflammatory diseases as blocking the C5a / C5aR signaling axis has been shown to re-establish T-cell balance by increasing regulatory T-cells and decreasing pro-inflammatory Th-17 and Th-1 responses and because C5a blockade offers a strong potential to control neutrophil activation besides many other important described anti-inflammatory mechanisms.

-IFX-1, the company's first-in-class anti-human C5a monoclonal antibody is currently being developed in 2 disclosed and other undisclosed chronic inflammatory diseases whithin the orphan drug and auto-immmune disease space.
+IFX-1, the company's first-in-class anti-human C5a monoclonal antibody is currently being developed in 2 disclosed and other undisclosed chronic inflammatory diseases within the orphan drug and autoimmmune disease space.
 InflaRx thereby focuses on diseases with high unmet medical need.

 About Hidradenitis Suppurativa (HS)

 HS is a chronic debilitating systemic skin disease, which results in painful inflammation of the hair follicles, typically in the axillary, inguinal and anogenital regions.
 The clinical hallmarks of this disease include inflammatory nodules, abscesses, draining fistulas and scarring.
 HS patients suffer primarily from two symptoms: (i) pain driven by inflamed nodules and abscess formation and (ii) significant discomfort resulting from the constant formation of pus, particularly in the areas described above, leading to a socially isolating situation.

 HS is typically present after adolescence and often develops into a life-long debilitating chronic disease.
 In the United States, up to 200,000 patients are affected yearly with moderate to severe presentations (Hurley stages 2 to 3), and the disease has an orphan designation.
 In Europe, the number of affected patients is considered to be higher with a trend of more cases of HS in countries with overall warmer climates.